MicheleCeresoli/atlas/README.md

 ```

 ### From Python Wheel
-Once a Python wheel has been downloaded, to install the ARCADIA module in the current active environmen simply run: `pip install {NAME}.whl`, where NAME is the filename of the target python wheel,
+Once a Python wheel has been downloaded, to install the ATLAS module in the current active environmen simply run: `pip install {NAME}.whl`, where NAME is the filename of the target python wheel,

 ### From Sources
 Manually building the library requires a C++ compiler and a CMake version greater or equal to 3.15.
 The GDAL and OpenCV libraries must already be installed, as well as the _pybind11_ package.
 To properly work, CMake requires a `pybind11Config.cmake` file which is automatically installed only if the package is installed via conda, i.e., with: